-Once the is met, the bank will be in the idle state. - 5.
-The following states must not be interrupted by any executable command; COMMAND INHIBIT or NOP commands must be applied on each positive clock edge during these states. - Refreshing: Starts with registration of an AUTO REFRESH command and ends when the is met.
-Once the is met, the SDRAM will be in the all banks idle state. - Accessing Mode - Register: Starts with registration of a LOAD MODE REGISTER command and ends when tmrd has been met.
-Once tmrd is met, the SDRAM will be in the all banks idle state. - Precharging All: Starts with registration of a PRECHARGE ALL command and ends when the is met.
-Once the is met, all banks will be in the idle state. - 6.
+- Register: Starts with registration of a LOAD MODE REGISTER command and ends when tMRD has been met.
+Once tMRD is met, the SDRAM will be in the all banks idle state. - Precharging All: Starts with registration of a PRECHARGE ALL command and ends when trap is met.
+Once trap is met, all banks will be in the idle state. - 6.
 All states and sequences not shown are illegal or reserved. - 7.
 Not bank-specific; requires that all banks are idle. - 8.
 May or may not be bank-specific; if all banks are to be precharged, all must be in a valid state for precharging. - 9.
 Not bank-specific; BURST TERMINATE affects the most recent READ or WRITE burst, regardless of bank. - 10.
 READs or WRITEs listed in the Command (Action) column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 11.
 Does not affect the state of the bank and acts as a NOP to that bank.